rcouch/rcouch/README.md

 # rcouch

-rcouch is a static distribution of couchdb using rebar.
+rcouch is a professional distribution of couchdb using rebar3.
 It is an extraction of the refuge code to ease the distribution of couchdb.

 Based on the couchdb code it is tagged from time to time for stability